-1 Project Name Assistance League of Victor Valley - Operation School Bell Target Area Townwide Goals Supported Provide suitable living environments Needs Addressed Human services Funding CDBG: \$9,920 Description This program will provide new clothing to children identified by school personnel as being inadequately clothed to attend class.
+1 Project Name Assistance League of Victor Valley - Operation School Bell Target Area Townwide Goals Supported Provide suitable living environments Needs Addressed Human services Funding CDBG: \$10,000 Description This program will provide new clothing to children identified by school personnel as being inadequately clothed to attend class.
 Children are given appointments for their parent/guardian to bring them to Super Target for outfitting.
 Each child will be afforded a budget of \$100 (Elementary) and \$125 (Middle School).
 Trained volunteers are at Target helping children locate the items they need; they check the prices and make sure they are obtaining the full benefit of the amount of money they are allocated.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Approximately 90 unduplicated persons (youths) Location Description Townwide Planned Activities Assistance League of Victor Valley: Operation School Bell (90 people) - \$9,920
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Approximately 198 unduplicated persons (youths) Location Description Townwide Planned Activities Assistance League of Victor Valley: Operation School Bell (198 people) - \$10,000

-2 Project Name Apple Valley Police Activities League (AVPAL) - AVPAL Target Area Townwide Goals Supported Provide Suitable Living Environments Needs Addressed Human Services Funding CDBG: \$9,322 Description The program will provide at-risk youth with physical exercise and nutrition.
-The mission of AVPAL is to unite law enforcement and the community by providing youth programs which will develop discipline, positive self-image, mutual trust and respect.
-The AVPAL program will provide standard physical fitness program that addresses healthy living, youth obesity prevention, nutritional guidance and shadow boxing skills.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Approximately 11 unduplicated persons Location Description Townwide Planned Activities Apple Valley Police Activities League (AVPAL): AVPAL (11 people) - \$9,322
+2 Project Name Feed My Sheep in the High Desert - Feeding Apple Valley Target Area Townwide Goals Supported Provide Suitable Living Environments Needs Addressed Supportive services for the homeless and at risk of becoming homeless Funding CDBG: \$21,000 Description The program will provide food to low-income seniors.
+The agency's desires to supply both bagged groceries and protein to residents as an integral part of the program.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Approximately 215 unduplicated persons Location Description Townwide Planned Activities Feed My Sheep in the High Desert: Feeding Apple Valley (215 people) - \$21,000

-3 Project Name Child Advocates of San Bernardino County (C.A.S.A.): Foster Youth Improving Education Outcomes Target Area Townwide Goals Supported Provide Suitable Living Environments Needs Addressed Human Services Funding CDBG: \$9,220 Description The goal of program is to foster youth's "quality of life" with continuous support through consistent rights-based advocacy, support, and encouragement to become responsible, motivated, and educated citizens.
-Beneficiaries will be assisted by trained C.A.S.A. volunteer with the legal capacity to see that each youth gets what they need to overcome their trauma and become a whole, stable adult.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Approximately 9 unduplicated persons Location Description Townwide Planned Activities Child Advocates of San Bernardino County (C.A.S.A.): Foster Youth Improving Education (9 people) - \$9,220
+3 Project Name Child Advocates of San Bernardino County (C.A.S.A.): Foster Youth Improving Education Outcomes Target Area Townwide Goals Supported Provide Suitable Living Environments Needs Addressed Human Services Funding CDBG: \$6,000 Description The goal of program is to foster youth's "quality of life" with continuous support through consistent rights-based advocacy, support, and encouragement to become responsible, motivated, and educated citizens.
+Beneficiaries will be assisted by trained CASA volunteer with the legal capacity to see that each youth gets what they need to overcome their trauma and become a whole, stable adult.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Approximately 6 unduplicated persons Location Description Townwide Planned Activities Child Advocates of San Bernardino County (C.A.S.A.): Foster Youth Improving Education (6 people) - \$6,000